All Episodes

 I don't care what she says.

-You know, um you just never know.
+You know, you just never know.

-Well, he's I know he's resigning.
+Well, he's, I know he's resigning.

-He he's he's resigning, but I thought that he was resigning.
+Yeah, no, I thought that he was resigning.

-But uh our guys resign.
+Our guys resign.

 Exactly.

-So look I'm glad I'm glad you called Tom.
+Well, look, I'm glad you called, Tom.

 Posers.